The Grenfell Tower fire of June 2017 killed 72 working class Londoners, including 18 children.

 However, the banking crisis, global financial meltdown and recession over 2007-10 seem to have indefinitely quashed this regeneration ambition.
 Instead, the Royal Borough approved the building of the Kensington Aldridge Academy, a non-selective secondary school for local students, funded directly by the government and sponsored by Aldridge Education, a ‘national multi-academy trust’.

-The school opened in 2014 and the Duchess of Cambridge attended its official opening in January 2015.
+The school opened with its first pupil cohort in 2014 and the Duchess of Cambridge attended its official opening in January 2015.

 A lethal refurbishment

 How and why exactly did the refurbishment of the Grenfell Tower – as opposed to its demolition and the regeneration of the wider Lancaster West Estate – emerge from this scenario?
 Was the tower’s refurbishment an attempt to appease Grenfell Tower residents opposed to the loss of their local amenities caused by the newly adjacent Academy?